trainingmode/portfolio/README.md

 Emails can be automatically transformed into a component.

-If no `email-button.frag.html` **Email Button Component HTML Template** is found, the email will be displayed as a normal link.
+If no `email-link.frag.html` **Email Link Component HTML Template** is found, the email will be displayed as a normal link.

 _Example:_